-Bad leaders talk down, be rude, are abusive, and insensitive of those around them.
+A key trait of a bad leader is talking down, being rude, abusive, and insensitive of those around them.
 Because of this, fear and pressure among subordinates increases while respect and admiration for the leader decreases.

 Part of initiating and demonstrating change is also improving the working environment and culture through effective communication.
 If employees work in a negative environment where transparency is low and barriers to information are high, they’re going to feel untrusted, frustrated, and more than likely be disengaged.
 Instead remove those barriers and enable employees to live a positive lifestyle by providing wellness options to manage their stress, anxiety, and fears.

 The worst of all leaders are those who have no care whatsoever and just jump into the fire without considering the consequences.
 They fail to see the long-term implications of not developing leadership in their team.